Trump leaves Argentine leader in the lurch

 Video

-President Donald Trump prematurely left the G20 stage following a handshake with President Macri of Argentina.

-The US leader was expected to remain on stage with the host for a G20 "family photo" but had other ideas.
+He was expected to remain on stage for a G20 "family photo".

 -